SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 \\(I_{x.A}\\) denotes `invested`,
 **also note that each server has a UNIQUE_ID, '\\(x\\)'**

 Some Quantum Servers are capable of holding more qubits than others.
-Once the `reserve` hits the `limit`, extra qubits even if recieved or generated are lost.
+Once the `reserve` hits the `limit`, extra qubits even if received or generated are lost.
 These *"extra"* qubits can be utilised in attacking or `making` connections.

 ##Neutral Servers